PrithivirajDamodaran/Alt-ZSC/README.md

 ### What is Alt-ZSC?
 * Intentionally super simple yet useful if you are $ concious.
 * Instead of reframing NLI/XNLI, Alt-ZSC reframes the text backbone of CLIP models to do ZSC.
-Perks can be, lightweight + supports more languages without trading-off accuracy, especially if you are using ZSC in a Low code or Auto* libraries or simply looking to do weak labelling.
+Perks can be, **lightweight + supports more languages without trading-off accuracy**, especially if you are using ZSC in a Low code or Auto* libraries or simply looking to do weak labelling.
-* In some cases CLIP based Alt-ZSC models gives better accuracy than NLI/XNLI based ZSC.
+* In some cases **CLIP based Alt-ZSC models gives better accuracy than NLI/XNLI based ZSC**.
 (Not a benchmark but from casual tests)
 * Standing on the shoulder of gaints - OpenAI CLIP, Sentence-Transformers, HuggingFace Transformers,